-At the end of 2020 we had an additional fund within our ISA range in the final stages of development and this was launched in early 2021.
-The Ethical, Social and Governance (ESG) Fund should appeal to our existing members, as well as attracting new members to the Society.
+2021 was the launch year of our additional fund within our ISA range -The Ethical, Social and Governance (ESG) Fund.
+This had a steady start through 2021 and we look forward to seeing this grow like the Shariah fund.
 The Board feels that this type of new fund sits perfectly with the ethos of the Society and research shows that many people, especially younger people who are looking for their first regular savings for the long term, want their investments to have a positive impact on how business treat their employees and the environment.
+We feel that it will appeal to members who Child Trust Funds mature in the future.